 WorldNomads.com has some other safety tips here: http://journals.worldnomads.com/safetyhub/country/110/Kenya

 Phil from the safety hub almost 6 years ago

 There have been attacks in America and any other country you care to name!!

 I have travelled in these areas as a single Englishwoman and would whole heartedly encourage you to take the trip.
 I lived in Northern Sudan from 2009 to 2011 and encountered nothing but generosity and the warmest welcome and respect.
 Several young women took the journey from Kenya to Sudan overland and had no problems, other the expected discomfort, delays etc,

 Take the normal, common sense precautions and respect local customs regarding dress as you would travelling anywhere and don't be put off by negative news.

-You will have a wonderful trip over 5 years ago
+You will have a wonderful trip almost 6 years ago